jayclassless/tidypy/README.rst

 * Provides a simple API for you to implement your own tool or reporter and include it in the analysis of your project.

 * Supports both Python 2 and 3, as well as PyPy.
+Even runs on Windows.

 Usage